pdjr-signalk/pdjr-skplugin-devantech/README.md

 ### Configuring a DS ETH or WIFI module

+This plugin includes a patch for the firmware of DS series Devantech relay modules.
+The patch modifies:

+1. The response to the ST (status) TCP command so that it returns the (duh!) status of the module's relays rather than version information and other redundant stuff.

+2. The SR (set relay) TCP command so that it returns the status of the

 Follow the set-up instructions that came with your module by setting up the device's IP address and port number.
 You should also enable event notifications, specifying the IP address